asmaboufaden/Data-Science-Projects/README.md

 ## 📂 Repository Structure

-This repository is organized into Three sections:
+- 📂 IBM-Notebooks/

-- **IBM-Notebooks/**
+Includes the final Capstone Project (SpaceX): predicting Falcon 9 first‑stage landing success to evaluate cost savings and competitiveness.
-Includes final capstone project SpaceX to predict Falcon 9 first‑stage landing success to assess cost savings and competitiveness.
-A pdf file presentation
+→ Contains Jupyter notebooks and a PDF presentation summarizing results.
-- **Machine-Learning-Specialization-Andrew-Ng**
+- 📂 Machine-Learning-Specialization-Andrew-Ng/
-Includes Notebooks for some case studies
+Collection of notebooks from the Machine Learning Specialization (Andrew Ng), showcasing case studies and practical applications of supervised and unsupervised learning.
-- **Power BI**
+- 📂 Power BI/
-Includes some case reports
+Includes business intelligence case reports, with dashboards and visualizations highlighting data insights and decision‑support examples.

 ---